willwng/CORN/README.md

 These can be installed with `pip install -r requirements.txt.`

-An older, but optimized version of the code can be found in the `optimized` branch, but this requires significantly more libraries
+An older, but optimized (including GPU-accelerated) version of the code can be found in the `optimized` branch, but this requires installation of additional libraries

 ## Running CORN